California Transparency in Supply Chains Act Disclosure

 We are taking actions in our supply chains to prevent and address illegal, abusive or forced work, which include:

-Soy – our commitment to sustainable soy production, laid out in Cargill’s Policy on Sustainable Soy – South America Origins, includes being a signatory to the Brazilian National Pact for the Eradication of Slave Labor, which monitors Suppliers.
-We will not do business with those who appear on this list.
+- Soy – our commitment to sustainable soy production, laid out in Cargill’s Policy on Sustainable Soy – South America Origins, includes being a signatory to the Brazilian National Pact for the Eradication of Slave Labor, which monitors Suppliers.
+We will not do business with those who appear on the public list of companies and individuals who are found to be profiting from slave labour.
+To operationalise this, Cargill has an automated system in place that prevents employees from making purchases, sign contracts or receive goods from companies or individuals on this list.
 Further, Cargill’s South American Soy Action Plan commits to a transparent and sustainable South American soy supply chain that respects and upholds the rights of workers, indigenous peoples and communities.
 Cargill prohibits the use of human trafficking, illegal, abusive, forced or child labor within our soy operations anywhere in the world, and works with our Suppliers to prevent and address such practices across the supply chain.
 In cases where exploitative practices are identified, we will determine remedial actions to ensure appropriate and transparent responses.
 We commit to working with our employees, contractors, Suppliers, independent organizations and governments to uphold an ethical and transparent recruitment process.
 We prohibit any form of unlawful retention of identity documents.

 - Palm – Cargill has deployed a global Policy on Sustainable Palm Oil.
 As Cargill largely operates between growers and consumers, we commit to using this position to take practical measures guided by strict criteria for fair labor rights and human rights.
 In particular, we commit to a palm supply chain that:

-• Recognizes and upholds the rights of workers, indigenous peoples and local communities in line with international human rights principles and local applicable laws, and
+- Recognizes and upholds the rights of workers, indigenous peoples and local communities in line with international human rights principles and local applicable laws, and U

 - Upholds high standards of transparency through reporting of traceability, timebound implementation plans, resolving grievances and achieving third party verified policy compliance.
 Our palm grievance dashboard is publicly available.